 Dry Particulate Filters

-Particles are trapped by the filter media through direct interception, inertial impact, or diffusion.
+Dry particulate filters remove dry particulate from the airstream.
+They may be compressor intake filters or inline compressor filters (air line filters).
+Dirt particles are trapped by the filter media through direct interception, inertial impact or diffusion.
 Large particles are directly blocked by the fibers in the filter media.
 Smaller particles are intercepted as they move erratically through the media via Brownian motion (diffusion).
 These particles are held in the media through electrostatic attraction.

 Coalescing Inline Filter

+A coalescing filter is another type of inline air compressor filter.
+An oil coalescing air filter is a type of air line filter that removes both oil mists or oil vapors and dry particulates.
 A coalescing filter works by trapping mists and aerosols in layers of fine mesh.
-Aerosolized oil and water droplets collect on the surface of filter media and coalesce into larger and larger droplets until they are heavy enough to fall.
-The liquid is collected at the bottom of the filter and drained away.
-Fine particulates fall out with the liquid, while coarser particulates remain trapped in the filter media.
+Aerosolized oil particles and water droplets collect on the surface of filter media and coalesce into larger and larger droplets until they are heavy enough to fall.
+Liquid is collected at the bottom of the filter and drained away.
+Fine particulates fall out with the liquid, while coarser particles remain trapped in the filter media.

 Coalescing filters provide superior filtration for both particulates and aerosols.
-They can remove aerosolized droplets and particles down to 0.01 micron and remaining oil to .008 PPM or lower.
+They can remove aerosolized droplets and particles down to 0.01 microns and remaining oil to .008 PPM or lower.
 They may be used alone or in combination with other filters.

 Air Compressor Oil Filters